Skip to content

 rode rang di labi – rose-colored lips

-sama rang di oke – sky-colored eyes
+sama rang di yen – sky-colored eyes

 Or in the opposite order: